HersheyTaichou/CodeBible/Office 365/3 Mailbox/Restore Mailbox.md

-# Restore soft-deleted mailbox data into another mailbox
+# Restore soft-deleted mailbox data to another mailbox

 Get the ExchangeGuid from the source and target mailboxes